 Survey of Orion Disks with ALMA (SODA): cloud level demographics of 873 proto-planetary disks

-SODA is the largest single survey of protoplanetary disks at millimeter-wavelengths to date.
+SODA (PI: Sierk van Terwisga) is the largest single survey of protoplanetary disks at millimeter-wavelengths to date.
 We focus on the disks in L1641 and L1647, the southern part of Orion A, where no massive stars are present, but large numbers of young disk-bearing stars can still be found.
 By combining the extreme sensitivity of ALMA to the submillimeter emission from cold dust grains in the midplanes of protoplanetary disks with a high-throughput data reduction at SURF, we can gain a detailed insight into the mass distributions of protoplanetary disks.

 The disk mass distribution is a tool to study how disks evolve in different environments.
 With SODA, we can not just characterize the bulk properties of the protoplanetary disks in the southern regions of Orion A, but also zoom in on how disk masses differ within the cloud, thanks to the large sample size.
 This is a unique opportunity not available in nearby star-forming regions.
 Our data reveal the disk demographics are surprisingly similar throughout the cloud, with variations of a factor few between different associations of young stars, like influenced by age gradients in the stellar populations.